ClusterHQ/flocker/docs/advanced/usage.rst

 See :ref:`configuration` for details about these two files.

 You can run ``flocker-deploy`` anywhere you have it installed.
-The containers you are managing do not need to be running on the same host as ``flocker-deploy`` is run.
+The containers you are managing do not need to be running on the same host as ``flocker-deploy``\ .

 Authentication
 ==============